buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Put simply: We can **build our own libraries of patterns**, similar to Matthew Smith’s work with Pattern Tap.
 These libraries will prove incredibly valuable over time as you encounter new problems and new challenges in your user interface design.

 There is always downtime in a studio.
-You can use that time to let off steam and play table tennis or fussball, but you can also **put that time to good use, by gathering examples of patterns ‘in the wild’** that you can return to when you embark upon new projects.
+You can use that time to let off steam and play <span title="Hello, Little Thunder!">table tennis</span> or fussball, but you can also **put that time to good use, by gathering examples of patterns ‘in the wild’** that you can return to when you embark upon new projects.

 It’s a good idea to get into the habit of **collecting examples of the different design patterns** that you either: